 Dangers of folic acid supplements in B-12 deficiency

 Vitamin B-12 deficiency can result in folate deficiency and they often go hand-in-hand.
 Folate needs increase in pregnancy, growth and in alcoholism.
-However, there is concern with treating anemia from folate deficiency alone, without a lab work-up, because treatment with folate or folic acid supplements can mask a vitamin B-12 deficiency and left untreated, the neurological symptoms of vitamin B-12 deficiency can be irreversible.
+However, there is concern with treating anemia with folate alone, without a lab work-up, because treatment with folate or folic acid supplements can mask a vitamin B-12 deficiency and left untreated, the neurological symptoms of vitamin B-12 deficiency can be irreversible.
 You can overcome this concern with a quality vitamin that contains both nutrients.
 I prefer to treat my at-risk patients with the activated form of both nutrients in an under-the-tongue form.
-You can find my favorite supplement companies on my Fullscript Store page.
+You can find my favorite supplement companies on my Well Store above.

 Routine lab values can show clues to your iron, folate and vitamin B-12 status.
 Next time you have your lab work done, why not have a registered dietitian take a look at it to see if there are clues to any nutrient deficiencies or nutrient excesses?